ministryofjustice/cloud-platform/architecture-decision-record/011-Introduce-Open-Policy-Agent.md

 On the Cloud Platform, there is a need to implement various policies to safeguard our tenant applications and to enforce best practices.

-Kubernetes offers various mechanisms that cover some of our needs (eg.: `ResourceQuotas` and `PodSecurityPolicies`) but there are other areas for which there is no builtin solution.
+Kubernetes offers various mechanisms that cover some of our needs (eg.: `ResourceQuotas` to prevent resource exhaustion and `PodSecurityPolicies` to enforce non-root containers) but there are other areas for which there is no builtin solution.
 However, kubernetes implements a Dynamic Admission Control API which introduces [admission webhooks][admission-control].
 This API provides an easy way with which to expand on the existing admission controllers (built in the apiserver).

 Our immediate need was to prevent users from reusing hostnames in `Ingresses`.
 Although our ingress controller prevents hijacking of hostnames, we felt the user should not be allowed to reuse hostnames already defined in other `Ingresses` and receive a useful error message if they try to do that.